What is the Fasting Mimicking Diet?

 The lead researcher for the FMD, Valter Longo advises “not to do FMD at home” and I repeat that warning here.
 Don’t do this if you have any health issues.
 If in any doubt do consult with a trusted medical practitioner.
 That said, this guide will provide you with everything that *I* did to prepare for my first FMD cycle and what I learned from my first cycle.

-There is a commercial product named ‘ProLon’ available already in US, Australia and Italy and launch in May in the UK.
+There is a commercial product named ‘ProLon’ available already in US, UK, Australia and an expanding list of other Countries.
 ProLon is a package of soups, snack bars, crackers and drinks that can be consumed over 5 days in order to follow the FMD as designed by the researchers.
 I do not believe that use of ProLon is necessary to perform FMD safely and effectively however as ultimately, it consists of fairly conventional food, supplements and tea.

 I used a ‘Do it Yourself’ approach rather than wait for the commercial ProLon product and believe on the basis of my experience and that of others that this is entirely feasible.